Customers compare the noise from Alphabet spinout Wing’s delivery drones to a chainsaw

 In September 2016, the company partnered with fast-casual chain Chipotle in the U.S. to deliver orders for a small group of Virginia Tech students.
 But only a month later, Wing canceled a tentative collaboration with Starbucks over disagreements regarding the handling of customer data, according to Bloomberg.

 Alphabet’s not the only company field-testing autonomous delivery drones.
-Amazon launched a trial of Prime Air, in the U.K. in December 2016.
+Amazon launched a trial of Prime Air in the U.K. in December 2016.
 They delivered orders during the day, seven days a week, to shoppers who lived within a few miles of the retailer’s fulfillment center close to Cambridge.